WoPs1235689/Psych-Engine-0.5-Android-Port/README.md

-This is my custon copy of psych engine. its mostly things from kade. i just added my own options and added and fixed some stuffs.
+This is my custom copy of psych engine its mostly things from kade i just added my own options and added and fixed some stuffs.

 ## Credits: